FAQs About PURCH

 Who are the Baystate Community Faculty?

-The Baystate Community Faculty are volunteers who live, work, and play in the urban and rural communities Baystate serves who are interested in promoting advocacy in our current and future healthcare providers.
+The Baystate Community Faculty are non-physician volunteers who live, work, and play in the urban and rural communities Baystate serves who are interested in promoting advocacy in our current and future healthcare providers.

 They contribute to the PURCH curriculum, interview prospective students, act as Standardized Patients, facilitate Early Clinical Learning small groups, and are a link to community-based learning experiences, and Population and Community Health Clerkship projects.